ComputeCanada/magic_castle/docs/migration.md

 of tags instead of using its hostname.
 The role of each tag is documented [here](README.md).
 The hostname of the instances is therefore no longer limited to `mgmt`, `login` or `node`.
-2. To define heterogenous compute nodes, `prefix` is no longer used.
+2. To define heterogeneous compute nodes, `prefix` is no longer used.
 Instead, a new entry with a distinct hostname prefix is defined.
 3. The count parameter is now optional and has a default value of 1.
 Instance hostnames still include the index number, even when count